-In order to prevent the spread of the coronavirus pandemic, people suspected of having been exposed to the coronavirus may be put into quarantine or be asked to voluntarily self-isolate.
+In order to prevent the spread of the coronavirus pandemic, people suspected of having been exposed to the coronavirus may be put into quarantine or isolate or be asked to voluntarily self-isolate.
 Quarantine measures aim to break the chains of infection and save lives.
 See the city's quarantine guidelines for more information.

 Practical assistance and emotional support for Helsinki families

 How is your family coping during the coronavirus pandemic?
 Helsinki’s Family Centres offer low-threshold services to families in need of a sympathetic ear, helpful information or practical assistance.
 Ring the Family phone service at tel.
 09 310 15454 on weekdays 9-12.

 Chat counselling service for young people

 Helsinki provides a chat service for young people between the ages of 16 and 29 who may be having a hard time or need someone to talk to.
 To access the service, go to the Young People's Helsinki website and look for the chat icon.

 Jobseeking assistance for international residents

 The Helsinki Skills Centre aims to speed up the educational and employment paths of immigrants in Helsinki.
 During the coronavirus crisis, it has added more services for the international jobless community in Finnish and English, and service in other languages is sometimes also available by arrangement.
 Ring tel.
 09 310 28705 on weekdays 9-15 or fill in an online form to sign up for an advisory session.
 See the Helsinki Skills Centre website for more information.

 Remote support for using digital services and tools

 Helsinki's Adult Education Centre provides guidance and support in the use of mobile devices, online services and digital applications free-of-charge.
 To book a remote counselling session, contact the City of Helsinki's information service Helsinki-info at tel.
 310 1111 on weekdays from 9 am to 4 pm (Fridays 10 am to 3 pm) or click on the Chat icon in the bottom right corner of the City of Helsinki website.
 You can also request an appointment by filling out an e-form on the Digital Helsinki website.